AesSedai/delta-gateway/readme.md

 - OpenTelemetry Collector
 - Jaeger

-Three http / ws distributions have been provided, all three should work but testing was mostly conducted with apollo server express so I'd recommend sticking with that one for now.
+Three http / ws distributions have been provided, but the apollo-server one is the most up-to-date / working.

 Note: the client and apollo server uses subscription-transport-ws to allow for graphql-bench subscripton tests to function.
 The graphql-bench subscription does not work with the graphql-ws protocol, which both graphql-helix implementations use.